n0shake/Public-APIs/README.md

 - [Google Places](https://developers.google.com/places/?hl=en) - Access to Google Places’ API.

 ### Commerce
+- [Marketcloud](https://www.marketcloud.it) - eCommerce APIs for developers.
+It covers inventory and database, carts and checkout, payments, user authentication, and more.
+You just bring the frontend.
 - [Moltin](https://www.moltin.com/developers) - Unified APIs for inventory, carts, the checkout process, payments and more, so you can focus on creating seamless customer experiences at any scale.

 ### Content